■ Sanctions Committees

 1. Notification for Humanitarian Goods

-In practice, this means that NGOs must direct their request to the appropriate Ministry, which then transfers the request from the state’s ambassador to the UN, that finally submits the request to the relevant Sanction Committee.
-If it is impossible to ask the state in which its headquarter is, the IOs or NGOs can ask the Office of the United Nations Resident Coordinator to the DPRK or the Committee Secretary.
+In practice, this means that NGOs must direct their request to the appropriate Ministry, which then transfers the request from the State’s ambassador to the UN, that finally submits the request to the relevant Sanction Committee.
+If it is impossible to ask the State in which it headquarter is, the IOs or NGOs can ask the Office of the United Nations (UN) Resident Coordinator to the DPRK or the Committee Secretary.

 2. Nonobjection Procedure for all other Goods

 For all other non-humanitarian goods, each exemption request must be sent to the secretariat of the Sanctions Committee using a standard form.
 The request is then transmitted to all the members of the Committee and a deadline is chosen by which date the members must express any objection.
 If no objection has been raised before the deadline expires, the president considers the request to have been accepted and informs the requesting organization by letter.

 This exemption authorization is granted for a predetermined length of time (for example, an exemption of three months was granted in the case of Committee 724 on the former Yugoslavia, which monitored the “general and complete embargo on all deliveries of weapons and military equipment” to the country, imposed on 15 December 1991 by Security Council resolution 724).
 However, if one or more members of the Committee contest the request, the request is subject to one, or at most two, re-examinations.
 The final decisions of the Committees cannot be appealed.
 Each of the five categories of goods especially mentioned by the UNSC (arms embargo, travel ban, assets freeze, correspondent account approval and refined petroleum produce) might have slightly different requirements, the procedure for each is detailed on the UNSC website.